-This healthy crock pot beef stroganoff is easy to get started and when it is done cooking it is full of rich, deep flavor with a hint of sweetness from the maple syrup and balsamic vinegar.
+This best crock pot beef stroganoff is easy to get started and when it is done cooking it is full of rich, deep flavor with a hint of sweetness from the maple syrup and balsamic vinegar.
 Everyone I have served this to has practically inhaled it!

 I recommend you serve this buffet style and leave the slow cooker ingredients in the slow cooker and have the noodles and sour cream on the side.
 And possibly mushrooms if everyone in your family doesn’t like mushrooms.
 That way everyone in your family and can make theirs exactly how they like it.